hmc-cs111-fall2015/project-pitch/pitch.md

 The big need I see is that with current languages, extensibility ends at compile-time features.
-That is not completely true: again, it is _possible_ to develop a lot of functionality by leveraging what already exists, especially when you get into the realm of .
+That is not completely true: again, it is _possible_ to develop a lot of functionality by leveraging what already exists, especially when you get into the realm of macros.
 And Haskell encourages modifications to the compiler, such that something like Idris (which has dependent types) can be built off of it, which is also pretty successful.
 Even so, these are not particularly friendly.